sourcegraph/sourcegraph-public-snapshot/README.md

 #### v1.2.1
 - Added `Open In Sourcegraph` action to VCS History and Git Log to open a revision in the Sourcegraph diff view.
+- Added `defaultBranch` configuration option that allows opening files in a specific branch on Sourcegraph.
+- Added `remoteUrlReplacements` configuration option that allow users to replace specified values in the remote url with new strings.

 #### v1.2.0